-- c) organization of land uses in a manner that reduces automobile dependence and improves modal choice and the movement of goods; - d) placement of higher density land uses near existing and planned transit stop/station locations; - e) establish appropriate rights-of-way that support complete streets and supporting place-making opportunities within communities; (OPA 167) - f) complete street designs and layout which reduces and minimizes the need for future traffic calming and/or unnecessary traffic control devices; and, (OPA 167) - g) all other applicable design guidelines and design policies of Volume 1, including Section B.3.3 Urban Design Policies and Chapter E Urban Systems and Designations. - 4.2.11 Corridors along the entire BLAST Network shall be supported by transit-oriented communities and the City shall encourage higher density development on all frequent transit corridors.
-(OPA 167, MMAH Mod.
-27) - 4.2.12 Direct access to transit facilities shall be provided via multi-use paths, trails, bicycle lanes, sidewalks and walkways from the interior block areas of neighbourhoods.
+- c) organization of land uses in a manner that reduces automobile dependence and improves modal choice and the movement of goods; - d) placement of higher density land uses near existing and planned transit stop/station locations; - e) establish appropriate rights-of-way that support complete streets and supporting place-making opportunities within communities; (OPA 167) - f) complete street designs and layout which reduces and minimizes the need for future traffic calming and/or unnecessary traffic control devices; and, (OPA 167) - g) all other applicable design guidelines and design policies of Volume 1, including Section B.3.3 Urban Design Policies and Chapter E Urban Systems and Designations. - 4.2.11 Direct access to transit facilities shall be provided via multi-use paths, trails, bicycle lanes, sidewalks and walkways from the interior block areas of neighbourhoods.
 Within existing and planned development, the City shall encourage the creation of mid-block connections for pedestrians, cycling transit, and other active transportation modes.
-(OPA 167) - 4.2.13 Development of major trip generators shall provide safe, accessible and convenient pedestrian and cycling environments and be achieved through building orientation, site layout, traffic management, and the provision of facilities such as sidewalks, crosswalks, bike lanes and trails, bicycle parking and loading, and connections to transit service.
-(OPA 167) - 4.2.14 The City shall encourage new development to be located and designed to minimize walking distances to existing or planned transit and facilitate the efficient movement of goods where feasible. - 4.2.15 The road network shall be planned and designed to: - a) be shared by all modes of transportation; - b) maximize safety for all uses; and, - c) minimise lifecycle environmental impacts in accordance with Section C.4.5 Road Network.
+(OPA 167) - 4.2.12 Development of major trip generators shall provide safe, accessible and convenient pedestrian and cycling environments and be achieved through building orientation, site layout, traffic management, and the provision of facilities such as sidewalks, crosswalks, bike lanes and trails, bicycle parking and loading, and connections to transit service.
+(OPA 167) - 4.2.13 The City shall encourage new development to be located and designed to minimize walking distances to existing or planned transit and facilitate the efficient movement of goods where feasible. - 4.2.14 The road network shall be planned and designed to: - a) be shared by all modes of transportation; - b) maximize safety for all uses; and, - c) minimise lifecycle environmental impacts in accordance with Section C.4.5 Road Network.